tinymce/tinymce-docs/advanced/handle-async-image-uploads.md

 When the image is uploaded it will have a standardized name in the post (e.g. `blobid0`, `blobid1`, `imagetools0`, `imagetools1`).

-*You will need to ensure that your upload handler script takes each uploaded file and generates a unique name prior to storing the image*.
+*You will need to ensure that your upload handler script takes each uploaded file and generates a unique name before storing the image*.

 For example, you could append the current time (in milliseconds) to the end of the file name which would lead to file names like `blobid0-1458428901092.png` or `blobid0-1460405299-0114.png`.
 Take care to make sure that the file name is unique as you don't want to accidentally overwrite a previously uploaded image!